dlaurie/lua-apl/README.txt

 `package.path` will find it.

-On a non-Linux system, if you get it running, tell me how and and I will put the intructions in with due acknowledgment.
+On a non-Linux system, if you get it running, tell me how and and I will put the instructions in with due acknowledgment.

 UTF-8 essentials
 ----------------